medic/cht-docs/content/en/core/guides/android/development-setup.md

 ### Build and assemble

-To build and assemble the CHT Gateway use `make build`.
+To build and assemble the apps within the console use:

-For CHT Android app use:

     $ make assemble

-The command above builds and assembles the _debug_ and _release_ APKs of the Unbranded version of the app.
+The command above builds and assembles the _debug_ and _release_ APKs of the apps, and for the CHT-Android project the Unbranded flavor is built and assembled by default.

 Each APK will be generated and stored in `build/outputs/apk/[flavor]/[debug|release]/`, for example after assembling the _Medicmobilegamma_ flavor with `make flavor=Medicmobilegamma assemble`, the _release_ versions of the APKs generated are stored in `build/outputs/apk/medicmobilegamma/release/`.